Robots In The Home: How To Automate Your Housework

 Robot vacuum cleaners

-Some robot vacuum cleaners are designed purely for hard floors, while others are capable of cleaning carpets and rugs.
-It’s worth researching the suction power and also checking if a robot vacuum has a HEPA filter if you want it to remove the smallest particles.
+Some robot vacuum cleaners are designed purely for hard floors, while others handle carpets and rugs.
+It’s worth checking the suction power, and if you want the machine to capture fine particles, look for one with a HEPA filter.

-These mowers automatically navigate your lawn – using sensors to avoid objects and detect the perimeter.
-Some have additional features including self-leveling cutting and weather adaptability that can be useful for adjusting to different grass lengths and climates.
-There are also mowers capable of dealing with slopes and others that are narrow for getting into small spaces.
+These mowers automatically navigate your lawn, using sensors to avoid objects and detect the perimeter.
+Some have additional features including self-leveling cutting and weather adaptability, which can be useful for adjusting to different grass lengths and climates.
+There are also mowers built for slopes, and narrower models designed to get into tight spaces.

-As with robot vacuum cleaners, robot lawn mowers cannot deal with stairs, but many have built-in sensors to avoid them.
-Most robot lawn mowers have to be manually emptied, but there are some that are self emptying and that will automatically return to their charging station when finished.
+Like robot vacuums, robot lawn mowers can’t handle stairs, but most have built-in sensors to steer clear of them.
+The majority need to be emptied manually, though some higher-end models are self-emptying and will automatically return to their charging station when done.

-Such robots are able to clean the floor and walls of your pool, using suction to climb the walls and remove dirt at the same time.
-Some have filter systems to capture large and small debris, as well as different settings for different levels of cleaning.
+These robots clean both the floor and walls of your pool, using suction to climb surfaces and pull debris as they go.
+Many include filter systems that capture both large and small particles, along with settings for different levels of cleaning intensity.

-While robot pool cleaners can clean pool stairs, it depends very much on how large the steps are.
-All automated pool cleaners have to be emptied manually – usually after each use.
+While robot pool cleaners can clean pool stairs, it depends on how large the steps are.
+All automated pool cleaners need to be emptied manually, usually after each use.

 You can also use robots to clean your windows.
 Such robots use suction to stick to the glass and automatically navigate their way around the window pane, using a microfiber pad and water jets to get rid of marks.

-These robots are best used for large panes of glass like glass sliding doors and large windows.
-They cannot clean windows with grilles as each pane of glass is usually too small.
-The microfiber pad should be replaced after each use.
+These robots work best on large panes of glass like sliding doors and picture windows.
+They can’t clean windows with grilles, since each individual pane is usually too small to operate on.
+Replace the microfiber pad after each use to keep results consistent.

 Things to consider when choosing a robot